robcarver17/pysystemtrade/docs/introduction.md

 6. Creating a portfolio of instruments
 7. Working out the p&l

 For now let's start with the simplest possible system, one which contains only a trading rules stage.
-Let's just setup our enviroment again:
+Let's just setup our environment again:

 ```python
 from sysdata.csv.csv_sim_futures_data import csvFuturesSimData